 Velefique is a former mining town in the Sierra de Filabres.
 In 2009 the place was finish to a stage with over 6,000 metres of vertical climbing.
 The now retired Ryder Hesjedal powered to the win.

 The closing climb leads to the largest telescope in mainland Europe, sitting in the Observatorio Astronómico de Calar Alto at an elevation of 2,168 metres.
-The 22 kilometres climb is averaging 6.3%, while the steepest sectors of 18% are on the lower slopes.
-In the section before the top the climb is irregular with steep stretches alternating with false flats and even short drops.
+The 15,5 kilometres climb is averaging 6%, while the ascent takes in a few double digits kilometres on the lower slopes.
+From kilometre 7 onwards the climb is irregular with steep stretches alternating with false flats and short drops.

 The victor atop Calar Alto steps in the shoes of Roberto Heras (2004) and Igor Antón (2006).